philosophers-stone/transform/README.md

 	  iex> potion = %{ Atom => fn(atom) -> Atom.to_string(atom) end }
     iex> data = %{:a => [a: :a], :b => {:c, :d}, "f" => [:e, :g]}
-	  iex> Transform.transform(data, potion)
+	  iex> PhStTransform.transform(data, potion)
 	  %{:a => [a: "a"], :b => {"c", "d"}, "f" => ["e", "g"]}

-## Using Transform
+## Using PhStTransform

 The potion map should have Elixir Data types as keys and anonymous functions of either fn(x) or fn(x, depth) arity.
-You can supply nearly any kind of map as an argument however, since the `Transform.Potion.brew`function will strip out any invalid values.
+You can supply nearly any kind of map as an argument however, since the `PhStTransform.Potion.brew`function will strip out any invalid values.
 The valid keys are all of the standard Protocol types:

     [Atom, Integer, Float, BitString, Regexp, PID, Function, Reference, Port, Tuple, List, Map]